Sri Lanka national cricket team: Logo

-Sri Lanka's cricket team's logo is a golden lion with a sword bearing on the right arm and the background is bright blue in colour.
+Sri Lanka's cricket team's logo is a golden lion with a sword bearing on the right arm and the background is bright blue.
 The name "Sri Lanka Cricket" is written below the lion.
+It's seen on the practice jersey at the top-right side.

 In Test cricket, the logo in the cap is slightly changed, where the lion with a sword is surrounded by petals of lotus and then a blue circle surrounds the crest and a yellow circle surrounds the blue circle, present in the coat of arms.
+This logo is seen on the front of the caps and helmets in ODIs and T20Is.